7 Best Short-Scale Bass Guitars of 2024

 • Pickups: G&L Magnetic Field Humbucker

 G&L electric guitars and basses are lesser known to the public, but they are another legendary company built by Leo Fender of Fender Musical Instruments.
-G&L also has an affordable short-scale bass available called the G&L Tribute Fallout Short Scale Bass guitar.
+This is an affordable short-scale bass called the G&L Tribute Fallout Short Scale Bass guitar.

 Price

-Short-scale basses can cost anything from $200 up to $5,000, depending on their craftsmanship and quality.
-If you're a beginner looking for your first bass guitar, you should be able to find a well-built short-scale bass guitar for under $300.
+Short-scale basses can cost anything from $200 up to $5,000 depending on their craftsmanship and quality.
+If you're a beginner looking for your first bass guitar, I recommend you look at the $300 price range.
+This is a good starting point that gives you better quality than the cheapest models but isn't too much of a daunting investment.

 Type of Bass